Review of Nik Viveza V2 editing plugin

 I can see how Viveza could be of real use to some areas of photography, where the ability to quickly correct and enhance images would be of direct benefit in turnaround and print sales.

 You can try the software yourself.
-There is a time limited demo version of the software available.
+There is a free demo of the Nik software available.

 Functionality has been expanded and refined from the original version.